brewdo/brewdo/MIGRATION.md

 in `/usr/local` owned by the user.
 Since `/usr/local` isn't generally writable by user accounts except via Homebrew, it seems unlikely this will mangle ownership on unintended things.

+This is both easily implementable and easily reversible.
+I think it has potential as brewdo's default migration method, even if it results in a potentially unclean installation—everything should still *work*, and that's the most important bit.